 To strengthen your wishes simply omitting someone is not always enough but rather you’ll need to make a specific exclusion in your will.
 Otherwise, it could be challenged as being a mistake and thus the claimant being considered an equal heir.

 Finally, try to avoid saying anything negative in your will about any specific people – especially as these wills become public documents.
 Rather focus on the positive reasons for which you have decided to distribute your estate in the manner you have.

 Should you want to leave any sentimental letters or words of wisdom or even rebukes, leave them as a separate document and certainly not attached to the will itself.

-Mohammad Uz-Zaman is the Director of ADL Estate Planning Ltd and ADL Wealth Ltd. He is a private client wealth manager who holds accreditations across regulated financial advice and estate planning.
-He holds a BSc (Hons) in Psychology & Sociology and an MA in Islamic Studies in addition to various professional qualifications.
-He is also a member of the Society of Trusts Estate Practitioners.
+Mohammad Uz-Zaman is the Director of ADL Estate Planning Ltd. He is a private client wealth manager who holds accreditations across regulated financial advice and estate planning.
+He holds a graduate and post-graduate qualifications in addition to various professional qualifications.
+He is also an Associate Member of the Society of Trust Estate Practitioners (STEP).